 19. Huda Beauty N.Y.M.P.H Body Blur & Glow Brush

 Bronzers and highlighters are not just for the face!
-That beautiful glow can also be imparted to the body – the shoulders and collar bones, in particular, can benefit from a wash of luminescent powder, and if you’re planning to wear a short dress this summer your legs might benefit from a creamy body highlighter.
+That beautiful glow can also be imparted to the body – the shoulders and collar bones, in particular, can benefit from a wash of luminescent powder, and if you’re planning to wear a short dress this summer your legs might benefit from a creamy body highlighter or leg makeup.

 This vegan brush has a curved design that conforms to the body, and its synthetic bristles can work with both creams and powders to cover a lot of space quickly and to give a seamless finish.
 This makeup brush might seem a little extra, but what’s wrong with that?
 You can buy it at Sephora.